ddjr/advent_one_santas_stairmaster/README.md

-# Advent One: Santa' Stairmaster
+# Advent One: Santa's Stairmaster

 This project was part of the adventofcode.com code challenge.
 This is project one.
 Each project has two parts.
 This program completes both parts.
 Instructions from http://adventofcode.com/day/1 for both parts are below.